JorjaFox/website/_posts-old-blog/2009-09-08-csi-experience-opens-in-las-vegas-sept-12th.md

     - 'social media'
 ---

-At long last, the city that spawned <em>CSI</em> will get a chance to host the CSI Experience.
+At long last, the city that spawned _CSI_ will get a chance to host the CSI Experience.
 Having been to the one in Chicago, I would recommend going.
 It's a fun exhibit and while it doesn't quite make you feel like you're a CSI, it does give you little fan-girl (and boy) moments of glee when you outsmart the game.

 <blockquote id="tw3842537808" class="aTweet" cite="http://twitter.com/DaynaRoselli/status/3842537808">
 	CSI Experience Red Carpet this Saturday at MGM.
 I have the list of cast members attending.... here they are.... continuing tweet....